samo4/CPDEL/README.md

 ## LLM disclaimer

 Hardware and first few versions of software were created the old fashined way.
 It worked, but only the exact features that I needed at the time.
 With the help of LLM, the code was rewritten to use ESP-IDF (compared to original Arduino FreeRTOSnstein) directly and implement basicly all of the features that one might expect from a DC load instrument.
 LLM was used heavily especially in the UI, http/ws/socket server code and test writing.

+"Copilot Is For Entertainment Purposes Only" is written in the Copilot terms.
+Well, I was entertained.